-Scope out what you want to put in each section’s big picture, don’t go into detail yet until you have finished the whole SAS plan.
-In the book “High-Performance Presentations”, you’ll see that I recommend you complete the HOW before the WHAT when you are preparing the presentation.
+Scope out what you want to put in each WHAT section big picture, don’t go into detail yet until you have finished the whole SAS plan.
+In our book “High-Performance Presentations”, you’ll see that I recommend you complete the HOW before the WHAT when you are preparing the presentation.
 But, for now, let’s keep it simple and stick to the order in which we present the information.

 The WHAT section